✦ Summer 2026 · 5 Days of Hands-On Fun

 Day 05 · Friday

-Kids design and demo their own mini-AI project at a family showcase.
+Kids design, train, and demo their own mini machine learning model at a family showcase.

 What we actually do